Marshmallows7920/eightnotesite/_features/feature3.md

 ---
 image: bg4.jpg
 # day: Monday, June 30, 2025
-title: Memory Lane
+title: Song Search
-iteration: Iteration 4
+iteration: Iteration 3
-summary: To help the user experience nostalgia, and to encourage them to relisten to the songs they once loved.
+summary: Allows users to search for songs they've made entries about
-description: A memory lane feature that allows users to be reminded about the time that they listened to a certain song sometime in the past.
+description: Search for songs you've journaled about by title, artist, or genre to revisit songs you used to love and create new entries with them.
 ---